 If you have part-time work, you may be entitled to adjusted daily allowance.
-You have to fulfil the employment and membership condition and must have registered as jobseeker with a TE Office.
+You have to fulfill the employment and membership condition and must have registered as jobseeker with a TE Office.
 In an adjusted daily allowance arrangement, 50% of your earned income affects your daily allowance.
-However, you can earn €300 a month (standard entitlement) without your daily allowance being affected.
+However, you can earn €300* a month (standard entitlement) without your daily allowance being affected.
 However, please note that income must be reported to the unemployment fund even when they fall below the standard entitlement.

 Adjusted daily allowance can be paid if you